OutSystems/docs-product/src/monitor-and-troubleshoot/log-streaming/intro.md

 For tools that don't support native ingestion of OTLP log data such as **Datadog**, **Splunk**, **Amazon S3**, you must [set up an OpenTelemetry collector](configure-collector.md).

+IP whitelisting is not supported as OutSystems origin IPs might change.

 </div>

 ## Supported log data